kevinGodell/ffmpeg-streamer/README.md

 ![screenshot2](https://github.com/kevinGodell/ffmpeg-streamer/blob/master/screenshots/screenshot2.png?raw=true "Video Player")

 #### TODO
-* Add support for more input types such as local video hardware and artificially generated input
+* Add support for more input types such as local video hardware and artificially generated input - now supports rtsp, mp4, mjpeg, and hls
 * Add more ffmpeg settings to further customize the generated video for streaming
 * Improve appearance, or not.
 Its just a utility app and does not necessarily have to be pretty
 * Push ffmpeg stderr data to video web page instead of console
 * Improve playback of mse via socket.io
-* Store previously used ffmpeg params in external conf.json file (possibly encoded to hide sensitive data)
+* Store previously used ffmpeg params in external conf.json file (possibly encoded to hide sensitive data) -partial support added to save most recent set of params